Keith Cirkel Software Cyber Shepherd

 }

-is set up (instructions on how to set up Prometheus/Grafana are out of scope for this guide, but easy enough to find on the web.
-I have them set up on a separate machine which is why /metrics
+Instructions on how to set up Prometheus/Grafana are out of scope for this guide, but easy enough to find on the web.
+Here's how node_exporter is set up:

 # Set up node_exporter for monitoring server with Prometheus